Home » Attractions » North Pole – Santa’s Workshop

 From the moment you ascend the tree-lined roads to Santa’s Workshop entrance, you’ll begin to see why this special attraction has been a favorite of locals and visitors alike for more than 65 years.
 Unlike its city counterparts, the North Pole sits upon a pristine mountainside at the base of Pikes Peak, nestled in the gorgeous Colorado forest and surrounded by great views.
 But it’s more than just a beautiful location, the North Pole is captivating for everyone who visits, from little ones to grandparents and everyone in between — even those hard-to-impress teens.

 Nearly two-dozen rides are scattered across this Christmas wonderland, with exciting experiences for every age.
-Wee ones (and those who like to take it slow) will love the antique carousel and the miniature train, plus a wealth of other kiddie rides that can usually fit mom and dad, too.
-The thrill seekers of your clan aren’t left out either — they’ll scream with joy on the Candy Cane Coaster, the classic Tilt-O-Whirl, the giant Ferris wheel overlooking the countryside and the twisty-turns of the striped Peppermint Slide.
+Small children (and those who like to take it slow) will love the antique carousel and the miniature train, plus a wealth of other children’s rides that can usually fit mom and dad, too.
+The thrill seekers of your group aren’t left out either — they’ll scream with joy on the Candy Cane Coaster, the classic Tilt-O-Whirl, the giant Ferris wheel overlooking the countryside and the twisty-turns of the striped Peppermint Slide.
 In addition to the rides, there are daily magic shows, live glass blowing presentations and an arcade with Skee Ball.
 Yeah, this place is definitely not skimping on the fun.

 Because it’s Christmas every day at the North Pole, you can also find the coolest Christmas-themed gifts around in the park’s adorable village gift shops, including snow globes, ornaments, collectibles and so much more.
 Be sure to pick up a North Pole ornament for your tree to cherish the memory of the fun you and your family will have together.
 You can personalize one with your family name or the name of someone special.
 There’s even a sweet shop loaded with candy of all kinds and the North Pole’s special homemade fudge.
 Finally, when your day is done, don’t miss out on the chance to dip your own candle and send a letter from the North Pole Post Office bragging about your exciting day.